“Mindfulness is a way of befriending ourselves and our experiences.” – Jon Kabat-Zinn

 - Talk to your teen and discuss their stresses.
 Lending them an ear will help them open up to you, improving the bond you share.
 It will help them understand their perceptions better and make it easier to manage stress.
 You can also encourage them to focus on positive outcomes rather than becoming obsessed over several possibilities.

 - Train them to self-analyze their stresses.
-Ask them to take a deep breath and question themselves what is happening in reality and whether that situation warrants being stressed.
+Ask them to take a deep breath and question themselves about what is happening in reality and whether that situation warrants being stressed.
 Children and teens often develop fear, anxieties, and undue stress over things that only exist in mind and not in reality.
 Therefore, remind them that thoughts are not facts.

 - Show them ways to practice self-care and self-love.
 Doing so helps realize one’s strengths, necessary to modulate behavior constructively.
 Teens can hug themselves, read out positive affirmations in front of the mirror, or read a positive story or book to divert their negative thoughts and realign themselves positively.